 It was super easy to embellish the red Mickey ornaments with some glitter tape from the Dollar Store and a hole punch to punch out silver polka dots.

 I plan on making several more for our Christmas tree, adding to the fireplace mantle, and to decorate cookie gift baskets.
+They’re a great family craft (kiddos can make the bows, add on decorations) and they make adorable gifts.

 More Disney Decor DIYs